 Vitamin E is important for many aspects of our health, of course, not just a healthy head of hair.
 It boosts our ability to fight off disease and keeps skin and eyes in top working order, too.
 The vitamin is also a great antioxidant, disarming free radicals that attack our cells.

 But hair is something we can see for ourselves.
 When it shines, it’s a signal that all is well inside.

-Almonds, for instance, are an excellent source of manganese and copper.
+Almonds are one of the more popular nuts.
+These nuts are an excellent source of manganese and copper.
 These handy little minerals power our energy factories, the mitochondria, and protect them from damage.
-Almonds also provide riboflavin, which partners with these two minerals to produce the energy we need for all we do.
+Almonds also provide riboflavin, which partners with these two minerals to produce energy we need for all we do.

-And here’s a bonus: When eating foods with a high glycemic index (like rice, pasta, sugar or bread), including almonds helps control your blood sugar.
+And here’s a bonus: Including almonds when eating foods with a high glycemic index (like rice, pasta, sugar or bread) helps control your blood sugar.
 Despite their fat content, nuts help with weigh control rather than hinder it.

 - Enhance a stir-fry of curried vegetables with sliced almonds.

 - Add some almond butter to a breakfast smoothy to boost its taste and protein.

 - Almonds and apple slices make a simple, on-the-go power snack.